Fettuccine alla Vodka

 2. Build the Aromatic Base

-3. Add Vodka and Reduce
+3. Add the Vodka and Reduce

-6. Marry Pasta and Sauce
+6. Finish the Pasta in the Sauce

 *Notes